Configuring rqlite

 Adding non-voting (also known as read-only) nodes can help scale out query performance.
 Read-only nodes don't particpate in the Raft consensus system, but do receive the same stream of updates from the Leader as voting nodes do. |

-Number of outstanding log entries that trigger a snapshot.
+Number of outstanding log entries which triggers Raft snapshot.

 Snapshotting is a critical part of the Raft subsystem, which involves storing a copy of the SQLite database and then truncating the Raft log.
 Writes are blocked during the Snapshot process, but more regular snapshotting can mean faster start-up times, as there will generally be fewer logs to apply when a node restarts. |